Gikoskos/USB_to_e-Mail/README.md

 it won't work.
 I did this to avoid ID conflict, since some devices share the same IDs.

 Also on Linux you need root privileges to run this application.
 I read there's a workaround by writing your own udev rules but I don't have time to work on this now.
-Feel free to do your own research on this.
+Feel free to do your own research.

 ### License stuff